Last UPDATED: May 17, 2020

 How will COVID -19 information and updates be communicated to AccentCare employees?

 AccentCare management will share information with employees through a variety of communication methods: Email updates, ACT app, text messages (for our PCS care partners), www.accentcare.com – our company’s website, All Hands Calls, videos, and other means as determined by leadership.
-On 3/14/20, a new method of consolidated, efficient communication was launched.
-Leadership will consolidate all messages into a once-per-day email titled Coronavirus Daily Update.
+On 3/14/20, a new method of consolidated, efficient communication was launched, called the Coronavirus Update.
+Those messages are viewable over company email, ACT, and are archived here at the bottom of the page.
+Additionally, Steve Rodgers, CEO will supplement the Coronavirus update with a video conversation.
+Those videos are also archived below and will be sent embedded in a Coronavirus update message.

 Clinical/patient-facing employees will receive additional information regarding clinical protocols and patient care updates through the Clinical & Operations teams directly.